-Couturie Forest is one of the best hiking areas in New Orleans.
-The park is the best place to escape without ever leaving the city.
-The 60-acre couturier forest is a paradise for nature-lover packed with native trees, scenic rivers, and exciting wildlife, all in New Orleans' heart.
-The forest is a great place to walk with your children, friends, and family.
-You can see endless varieties of trees, fish, and birds across the trails and scenic rivers.
-It is easy to get in some exercise and learn about the park's beautiful, natural scenery.
-The trails are well kept, and there are several seating areas along the lagoon.
+Here’s The Deal: Couturie Forest is one of the best hiking areas in New Orleans.
+The park is the perfect place to escape without ever leaving the city.
+The total length of the trail is 1.1 miles.
+The trail is a loop with an elevation gain of 13 feet.
+The time taken to complete the entire trail is approximately 19 minutes.
+The 60-acre Couturie Forest is a paradise for nature lovers, packed with native trees, scenic rivers, and exciting wildlife, all in the heart of New Orleans.
+The forest is excellent for walking with your children, friends, and family.
+Visitors can see various trees, fish, and birds across the trails and scenic rivers.
+The trail is easy to hike, and you can learn about the park's beautiful natural scenery.
+The trails are well-kept, and several seating areas are along the lagoon.
 Visitors can walk through the hiking trails filled with Louisiana wildlife.
 There are many hidden treasures to explore down some of these trails.

-Handpicked Top 3 Hiking Trails in New Orleans, Louisiana.
-All of our hiking trails actually face a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, cost and general excellence.
+Expert recommended Top 3 Hiking Trails in New Orleans, Louisiana.
+All of our hiking trails actually undergo a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, cost and general excellence.
 You deserve only the best!

 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-Bayou Sauvage NWR Ridge Trail & Boardwalk is one of the most historically fascinating attractions in the region.
-It is unknown and seldom visited, although it covers more than 24,000 acres.
-Tens of thousands of people visit the Bayou Sauvage National Wildlife Refuge.
-As far as the eye can see, Bayou Sauvage provides streets of fresh and brackish (a mixture of new and saltwater) marshes and coastal hardwood forests.
+Here’s The Deal: Bayou Sauvage NWR Ridge Trail & Boardwalk is the region's well-known, historically fascinating attraction.
+The trail has an elevation gain of 32 feet and follows an out-and-back route.
+The time taken to complete the total trail is 1 hour and 57 minutes.
+Ten thousand people visit the Bayou Sauvage National Wildlife Refuge every year.
+Bayou Sauvage provides stretches of fresh and brackish (a mixture of fresh and saltwater) marshes and coastal hardwood forests.
 Ridge Trail includes an interpretive boardwalk path, restrooms, and a picnic pavilion, which is 1/2 mile long.
-A 2/3 mile long waterfront interpretive loop trail offers views of the bottomland hardwood forest and marsh ecosystems.
-The nature trails are well maintained, and the plants and trees are labeled.
+A 2/3-mile-long waterfront interpretive loop trail offers views of the bottomland hardwood forest and marsh ecosystems.
+The nature trails are well-maintained, and the plants and trees are labeled.
 Bayou Sauvage National Wildlife Refuge has parking facilities for visitors.

 Specialty: